Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

-The second version is probably better to explain a context.
+The second version is probably better to explain the context.
 You were struggling or you were discovering a new area then something great happened…

-Important: This kind of games don’t need you to upload the full 4-hour stream you did, no one cares.
+Important: This kind of game doesn’t need you to upload the full 4-hour stream you did, no one cares.
 You need to take the best part and explain why it was great/terrible/unexpected…

 Example: “Hi everyone this is Krows Digital, little video from our last Thursday night stream where we have been losing all night (let’s say we are playing Apex Legends)… Terrible night.
 I was going to call it a day as during this last game, I was the only one left alive but the unexpected happened… Enjoy the show and don’t forget to subscribe to the channel, cheers!”

 As simple as that.